Quick Summary:

 Avoid repetitive data sharing

-State management tools allow you to reuse the existing functions, making easy data sharing across the application.
-It will be possible for developers to retrieve the state of the application component without using complex prop drilling, a situation where the same data is sent to the other component via interconnected components.
+State management tools allow you to reuse the existing functions, making data sharing across the application easy.
+It will be possible for developers to retrieve the state of the application component without using complex prop drilling.
+In this situation, the same data is sent to the other components via interconnected components.
 When you want to share the data with multiple nested components, props drilling is considerable.
 But it can lead to more complexity of the code and data structure.

 Maintain a single data source